What is Vendor Management? Importance & Process

 - Define Business Goals – Establish clear objectives and outcomes the business aims to achieve through vendor relationships.

-- Sourcing and Determining Vendor Qualification – Determine specific criteria for vendor selection and engage potential suppliers that align with these standards.
+- Sourcing and Determining Vendor Qualification – Determine specific criteria for vendor selection and ensure potential suppliers meet the standards before contract negotiations

 - Assess Risk – Conduct due diligence by evaluating potential vulnerabilities and threats associated with a vendor before entering a formal relationship.